Start a project with MRI

 Incidental findings are a rare but a known risk for imaging studies in healthy subjects.
 Swissethics guidelines can be found here: https://swissethics.ch/assets/pos_papiere_leitfaden/richtlinie_zufallsbefunden_f.pdf

-The PIs are asked to obtain agreement of a physician trained in medical imaging to be the referent medical imaging specialist on their study in case of suspicion of incidental findings.
+The PIs are asked to obtain the agreement of a physician trained in medical imaging to serve as the referring medical imaging specialist for their study in the event of suspected incidental findings.

-In case of suspicion of incidental findings, the MRI staff will send the images to the Radiology Department of the HUG together with the name of the referent medical imaging specialist.
-The Radiologist will communicate the results of the evaluation as well as the recommendations to the medical referent of the study which in turn will communicate them to the study subject (if needed).
+In the event of suspected incidental findings, the MRI staff will send the images to the Radiology Department of the HUG, along with the name of the referring medical imaging specialist.
+The Radiologist will communicate the results of the evaluation as well as the recommendations to the medical referent of the study, who in turn will communicate them to the study subject (if needed).

-The researcher should never discuss the potential abnormality with the study subject before the medical specialist has been consulted and a medical professional has explained the situation to the study subject.
+The researcher should never discuss the potential abnormality with the study subject before consulting a medical specialist and having a medical professional explain the situation to the study subject.
 The researcher may or may not decide to terminate the study.
-In either case, care should be taken not to alert the study subject.
+In either case, care should be taken to avoid alerting the study subject.

 A.9.
 User Fees

-The fees for the use of the MRI platform for Swiss academic centers are detailed in https://platforms.fcbg.ch/fees.
-The use of the MRI is charged by the reserved time (in steps of 15 minutes).
+The fees for the use of the MRI platform for academic partners are detailed in https://campus-neuro.ch/guide-projet-irm.
+The use of the MRI is charged based on reserved time (in 15-minute increments).

-International academic centers, start-ups and industrial partners shall ask for a quote via email to the Head of the MRI Platform (mri@fcbg.ch).
+Non-partner academic centers, start-ups, and industrial partners shall ask for a quote via email to the Head of the MRI Platform (mri@fcbg.ch).

-In the event of changes in the fees, the PAC will discuss case-by-case whether to propose to the FCBG direction to grant an exception (e.g. a continuity of the previous fees) to the ongoing studies.
+In the event of changes to the fees, the PAC will, on a case-by-case basis, discuss whether to propose to the FCBG a direction granting an exception (e.g., continuity of the previous fees) to the ongoing studies.

-Pilot hours: to pilot new experiments, researchers have up to 4 participants (healthy and adults) free of charge.
+Pilot hours: to pilot new experiments, researchers have up to 4 participants (healthy adults) free of charge.
 Filling the protocol application form is nonetheless required for pilot studies.
-Additional hours can be granted by the PAC upon written and justified request from the PI.
+Additional hours may be granted by the PAC upon a written, justified request from the PI.

 Cancellations

-Reservations can be cancelled without a fee up to 24 hours prior to the start of the allotted time slot by deleting the reservation in the booking system.
-After this deadline, the reserved time will be charged at the rate of 50% unless it is not used by another study.
+Reservations can be canceled without a fee up to 24 hours before the start of the allotted time slot by deleting them in the booking system.
+After this deadline, the reserved time will be charged at 50% unless it is not used by another study.

 Billing